akaped/geekbook/README.md

 # geekbook - note taking system for nerds/geeks!

 ## This repo is super Outdated.
-After forking the project mmagnus allowed me to collaborate directly to the orinal project.
+After forking the project mmagnus allowed me to collaborate directly to the original project.
 Please take a look at https://github.com/mmagnus/geekbook for the current version.

                              -----------------------------